mXaln/kryonet/README.md

 ## Changes to (Custom) Serializations

-* The serialization objects are created by [factories](https://github.com/crykn/kryonet/blob/master/src/main/java/com/esotericsoftware/kryonet/serialization/SerializationFactory.java)
+* The serialization objects are now created by [factories](https://github.com/crykn/kryonet/blob/master/src/main/java/com/esotericsoftware/kryonet/serialization/SerializationFactory.java): `SerializationFactory#newInstance(Connection)`
+* The in-built serializations still behave exactly the same (i.e. one serialization instance is used for the server)
-* The server now uses a serialization instance _per_ TCP connection (and still only one serialization instance for the UDP connections).
-This allows the server to keep responding while another message is serialized (see [#137](https://github.com/EsotericSoftware/kryonet/issues/137)).
+* Custom serializations on the other hand can now decide to only get used _once per TCP connection_ (all UDP connections still use one instance).
+This allows the server to keep responding while a message for another connection is still being serialized (see [#137](https://github.com/EsotericSoftware/kryonet/issues/137)).

 ## Download